Creating a Walk-out Basement

 - In this example, the angled Elevation Lines on the left side of the terrain have an Elevation value of -160".

 - The two vertical lines to their right have an Elevation of -96".

-- The next vertical line to the right has an Elevation of -6", and the two vertical elevation lines on the left side of the terrain have an Elevation of -14".
+- The next vertical line to the right has an Elevation of -6", and the two vertical elevation lines on the right side of the terrain have an Elevation of -14".

 - You can also create flat areas with a single elevation using the Elevation Region tool.
 In the above image, a rectangular Elevation Region with an Elevation of 6" is shown with an angled fill.

 - When your elevation data is in place, select Terrain> Build Terrain from the menu.
 The program automatically generates contour lines between the Elevation Lines that you drew.